 Make the curry paste – Gather the yellow curry past ingredients together.
 Slice the lower half of the lemongrass into small slices until the purple rings disappear.
 Crush the garlic with the back of your knife and de-stem the kaffir lime leaf.
 Add all the curry paste ingredients together in a mortar and pestle.
 Grind until the mixture is a smooth paste, about 5 minutes.
 Alternatively, you can use a food processor.

-Prepare the vegetables – Cut the carrots, mushrooms, onion, and garlic.
+Prepare the vegetables – Cut the carrots, onion, and garlic.

 Sauté the curry paste – Use cooking spray and spray a skillet, then saute the curry paste along with the garlic and onions.